Narcissism

 Understanding the Stigma of Narcissism

-In an age increasingly focused on mental health, the term “narcissist” is often misused as an insult—a dispregiative label synonymous with “bad person,” “egotist,” or “manipulator.”
+In an age increasingly focused on mental health, the term “narcissist” is often misused as an insult—a disparaging label synonymous with “bad person,” “egotist,” or “manipulator.”
 This simplification is harmful, preventing individuals (and those who love them) from seeking help.
 Narcissistic personality traits are complex, with nuances and varying degrees of severity.
 Ignoring the underlying

 Understanding the Stigma of Narcissism Read More »